 If the answer to any of those is NO, then save yourself the tears and stop before you start.

 Betting websites take a variety of forms and all offer a slightly different service There is a huge variety of betting sites which allow you to use real money, Bitcoin or other options such as bitskins and the list is growing all the time.
 They all offer slightly different odds meaning you can maximise your winnings if you’re comparing a few different sites.
-Remember to browse Tipify’s Where To Bet page for a comprehensive list of reliable betting sites.
+Remember to browse Tipify’s Betting Sites page for a comprehensive list of reliable betting sites.

 Before you begin looking at odds, decide for yourself who you think will win the match between the two teams.

 Always remember, the final decision to bet is yours.